Get all the latest data for San Pedro Sula

 Are properties selling above or below asking in San Pedro Sula in 2026?

-As of early 2026, most residential properties in San Pedro Sula sell below asking price, with typical discounts ranging from 4% to 8% off the listed price for standard homes and apartments.
+As of 2026, most residential properties in San Pedro Sula appear to sell about 4% to 8% below asking price.

 By the way, you will find much more detailed data in our property pack covering the real estate market in San Pedro Sula.